Support Our Mission

 Studio Playground is a 501(c)(3) organization.
 All donations are tax-deductible.

-Your Gift Creates Access to Arts Education
+Your Gift Creates Access to Arts Education for Kids in Rhode Island

 Studio Playgroud is a 501(c)(3) nonprofit organization.
 Donations are tax-deductible.